ibmresilient/resilient-community-apps/fn_docker/README.md

 docker_image=remnux/volatility
 primary_output_dir=/tmp/bind_folder
 primary_internal_dir=/home/nonroot/memdumps
-docker_extra_<arguement>=<string> # Allows you to pass an extra arguement used for docker container creation.
+docker_extra_<argument>=<string> # Allows you to pass an extra argument used for docker container creation.
 See documentation cmd_operation=pslist cmd=vol.py -f {{internal_vol}}/{{attachment_input}} {{operation}}

 ```

-Each image app.config section has the opportunity to include a number of extra arguements which will be used during container creation/invocation.
+Each image app.config section has the opportunity to include a number of extra arguments which will be used during container creation/invocation.
 This brings you, the designer, flexibility to configure different aspects of how the container will be run.
-For a list of which arguements you can modify this way [see here]().
+For a list of which arguments you can modify this way [see here]().

-There are a number of arguements which you cannot modify as they are explicity set by the integration, these are :
+There are a number of arguments which you cannot modify as they are explicity set by the integration, these are :

 + Image -- The image is set in the app.config
 + Command -- The command is set in the app.config